kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Fine Tuning Versus Prompting

-Fine tuning adapts models with data.
+Fine tuning adapts models with data
-Prompting adapts behavior with instructions.
+Prompting adapts behavior with instructions
 Choice depends on needs

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.